keptn/keptn/bridge/README.md

 ### Create workspace

-Before creating the workspace, make sure that you already cloned the keptn/keptn repository to your local file system.<br/>
+Before creating the workspace, make sure that you already cloned the keptn/keptn repository to your local file system.
 For IntelliJ we would recommend cloning the entire repository to the `Idea Projects` folder as it is easier to import modules.

 #### IntelliJ

 ##### From the start screen, when no project is opened

 1. In the menu make sure that `Projects` is selected
 2. Click on the button `New Project`